alijan312/Crystal-Collector/README.md

 This is a guessing game. <br/>
-The player will be given 4 crystals each assigned with random numbers and a random number shown on the page.
+The player will be given 4 crystals each assigned with random numbers and a random number shown on the page.<br/>
 Every time the player clicks on the crystals specific amount will be added on total score of the player.
 If total score matches the random number given in the beginning, the player wins.
 Wins and losses are also displayed on the page.